flingmycow/flingmycow/README.md

 ## Hi, I'm Fumi 👋

-I'm a Customer Engineer specialising in Smart Analytics at Google Cloud.
+I'm a Customer Engineer specialising in Smart Analytics and AI/ML at Google Cloud.
 I used to be a data engineer where I primarily used Python and SQL to write scripts and data pipelines for creating clean, reuseable datasets.
 I have also _dabbled_ with basic web development and devops.
 Technical things aside I love reading, travelling, cooking delicious food, board games, silly cartoons and cute stuff.

-😄 Pronouns: she/her

 <!--
 **flingmycow/flingmycow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.